Ethanlloyd21/MySQL-Employee-Tracker/README.md

 # MySQL-Employee-Tracker

 MySQL-Employee-Tracker is an interface command program that make it easy for non-developers to view and interact with information stored in databases.
-This interface is a good example of a Content Management Systems.
-A command line application for managing a company's employees using node, inquirer, and MySQL.
+This interface is a good example of a Content Management Systems; a command line application for managing a company's employees using node, inquirer, and MySQL.

 ## User Story